 PC604 Pathophysiology for Primary Care (3-0) Pathophysiology for Primary Care provides the student advanced practice nurse with a scientific basis for practice.
 This course presents an integrated approach to Pathophysiology that demonstrates the interdependency of body systems and the effects of key pathophysiologic processes.
 Clinical content is included as an application of Pathophysiology and will assist the student to understand the disease processes and cultural/ethnic variables.
+Prerequisite: None.

-This course uses the nurse-midwife/nurse practitioner management process as a framework for developing critical thinking and diagnostic reasoning skills needed for caring for the primary care client.
+PC605 Decision Making in Health Assessment (2-0) This course uses the nurse-midwife/nurse practitioner management process as a framework for developing critical thinking and diagnostic reasoning skills needed for caring for the primary care client.
 Focus includes: recognition of symptom patterns; selection and interpretations of common screening and diagnostic laboratory tests; communication of information using SOAP format; consideration of client as partner in the diagnostic process.
+Prerequisite: PC600.